intelligence38000/android-docs/src/pages/maps/overview/styling-map.md

 ## Default Mapbox styles

-As powerful as styling the map can be, Mapbox offers six professionally designed map styles which will look great in your project:
+As powerful as styling the map can be, Mapbox offers six professionally designed map styles:

 1. **Mapbox Streets:** Mapbox Streets is a comprehensive, general-purpose map that emphasizes legible styling of road and transit networks.
 2. **Outdoor:** Mapbox Outdoors is a general-purpose map with curated datasets and specialized styling tailored to hiking, biking, and the most adventurous use cases.
 3. **Light and Dark:** Mapbox Light and Mapbox Dark are subtle, full-featured maps designed to provide geographic context while highlighting the data on your analytics dashboard, data visualization, or data overlay.
-4. **Satellite:** is our full global base map that is perfect as a blank canvas or an overlay for your own data.
+4. **Satellite:** is our full global basemap that works as a blank canvas or an overlay for your own data.
 5. **Satellite Streets:** combines our Mapbox Satellite with vector data from Mapbox Streets.
 The comprehensive set of road, label, and POI information brings clarity and context to the crisp detail in our high-resolution satellite imagery.
 6. **Traffic:** Visually show realtime traffic using either the provided day or night traffic styles.